 - 1. Two days shall be scheduled at the beginning of the school year, one day shall be for administrative purposes and the other for teachers to utilize at their discretion. - 2.
 One day shall be used for parent-teacher conferences. - 3.
 One day shall be at the end of the school year to complete closing duties. - 4.
-The remainder of the teacher non-student contact days shall be determined collaboratively by the Leadership Team and administration. - C. A teacher new to the school district shall have an additional one or more in-service day(s), paid at his/her per diem rate, prior to the beginning of the school year. - D. Employees shall have a one (1) hour after-school meeting, every Tuesday.
-These meetings shall be used for activities such as staff meetings, professional development, professional learning communities, school committees, and curriculum work, and will be scheduled jointly by the administration and Leadership Team prior to the beginning of the school year. - E. The School Board and the Association acknowledge that a teacher's primary responsibility is to teach and that his/her energies should, to the extent possible, be utilized to this end.
+The remainder of the teacher non-student contact days shall be determined collaboratively by the Leadership Team and administration and will be guided by the needs of the total educational program as demonstrated by student assessments and input from Administration and Cornish School Staff. - C. A teacher new to the school district shall have an additional one or more in-service day(s), paid at his/her per diem rate, prior to the beginning of the school year. - D. Employees shall have a one (1) hour after-school meeting, every Tuesday.
+These meetings shall be used for activities such as staff meetings, professional development, professional learning communities, school committees, and curriculum work.
+The planning and use of these meeting times will be determined jointly by the Administration and Leadership Team prior to the beginning of the school year and will be guided by the overall needs of the educational program as determined by assessments and input from Administration and Cornish School Staff. - E. The School Board and the Association acknowledge that a teacher's primary responsibility is to teach and that his/her energies should, to the extent possible, be utilized to this end.
 To further support the teachers in their primary responsibility, the School Board and the Association recognize the need for teachers to have regular planning periods during the school day.
 Teachers shall have, at minimum, a duty-free 45-minute planning block.
 The School Board will make every effort to ensure that teachers are not needed to perform monitoring duties such as recess, lunch, and bus, therefore providing additional time in their work week to create daily planning time.
 Every effort will be made to make any assignment of duties equitable based on student contact time and teacher workload. - F. The School Board will make every effort to maintain an average class size in conventional academic groups at no more than twenty-five (25) students per a single grade classroom teacher and no more than twenty (20) students per a multi-grade classroom. - G. In light of modem educational developments, it is essential to move toward flexibility relative to numbers of teachers and students participating in the process of teaching and learning.
 Class size will be appropriate to each learning situation and will be no greater than the number for which the facility was designed.
-Utilization of paraprofessionals and volunteers in the classroom should be at the discretion of the building principal in consultation with the classroom teacher to best meet the learning needs of students in the class. - H. All teachers shall have a duty-free lunch of at least 30 minutes per day. - I. The School Board and the Association recognize that budgetary changes can significantly affect what goes on in the classroom which affects conditions of employment.
+Utilization of paraprofessionals and volunteers in the classroom should be at the discretion of the building principal in consultation with the classroom teacher to best meet the learning needs of students in the class. - H. All teachers shall have a duty-free lunch of at least 30 minutes per day.

+I. The School Board and the Association recognize that budgetary changes can significantly affect what goes on in the classroom which affects conditions of employment.
 In the event of budgetary changes, the School Board and the Association agree to collaborate and come to consensus regarding the best possible resolution of changes.
 At least two representatives of the Association and at least two members of the School Board would meet to come to consensus and recommend solutions to their respective groups.

+ARTICLE IX

-ARTICLE IX PROFESSIONAL IMPROVEMENT/STAFF DEVELOPMENT
+PROFESSIONAL IMPROVEMENT/STAFF DEVELOPMENT